tc80/compression-benchmarker/README.md

 `./compress zopfli -c -i1000 --gzip`

-Note that we added `-c` here to ensure the output is written to STDOUT.
+Note that we added `-c` here to ensure the output is written to `STDOUT`.

 ## Built-In Algorithms

-The provided `Makefile` contains a number of built-in algorithms.
+The provided `Makefile` contains a number of built-in options.

 - [x] uncompressed
 - [x] [zopfli](https://github.com/google/zopfli)